 Wait, before you fire off a nasty email, let me explain!
 Talk about pornography early.
 Talk about pornography often.
 Make sure your kids have permission to always talk to you about digital “stuff.”
 And that includes giving your kids permission to talk openly about pornography.
 That starts with you talking openly about pornography, what it is, what you feel about it, and what they need to do if they see it or someone offers to show it to them.

 I share some great stories about early porn talks in this post, How to Talk to a 5-year-old about Pornography.
 You’ll also find great books in that post that you might use to help you say the right things!

 Smartphones are little porn boxes.
 Supercomputers with access to the world.
 And, everything else.
 Have you heard of Gabb phones?
 Try one of those instead.
 We just don’t think that kids who aren’t in high school need portable internet.
 And with the holidays coming soon, now’s a great time to get a Gabb!
 (We are affiliates – we believe in their mission!).
-Use promo code PYE for $10 off a phone!
+Use promo code PYE for a special discount!

 How to Respond When a Child Admits to Seeing Pornography

 Don’t freak out.
 Don’t freak out.
 Don’t freak out.

 Imagine for a minute that your son or daughter was looking at pornography or someone showed them pornography and they feel badly about it.
 They decide that they’re going to tell mom what happened so that they can just get it out.